chantastic/rocss/README.md

 ### Don't Like -list and -item?

-You're not alone.
-But don't fixate the execution isn't the important part.
+But don't fixate.
+The execution isn't the important part.

-I've tried these:
+I've tried these iterations:

 ```css
 /* pluralized */